denten-books/plain-text/4-format.md

 outside of the material confines of the page or the screen?
 Can one imagine a paragraph that unfolds spatially not in two dimensions, but in one, along a straight line?
 What about a three dimensional paragraph?
-Could it take shape as a cuboid instead instead of a rectangle?
+Could it take shape of a cuboid instead instead of a rectangle?
 These questions boggle the mind because the paragraph draws a singular shape.
 It is a textual container of a type.
 Any other shape less or more than the paragraph would go by another name.
 It would constitute another format.
 To imagine something like a